 This starts with social media monitoring.
 Monitoring social media is done manually (by searching through social platforms) or professionally (with tools designed to comb platforms for mentions).

 Improving your online reputation begins with a well-thought-out response plan.
 And, it’s even easier if you have the right reputation management tool.

-Should it be a negative review, comment, or tweet pops up about your company, it’s essential to know the steps you will take next.
-Don’t respond – in the moment -but know the answers to the following questions:
+Should a negative review, comment, or tweet pop up about your company, it’s essential to know the steps you will take next.
+Don’t respond at the moment but know the answers to the following questions:

 - Who is responsible for monitoring your company’s mentions?